hpamanji/terraform-zero-to-hero-course/Day_02/04_provider_alias_configuration.md

 *Example configuration:*
 ---
 In the example below, we are Creating EC2 Instances in Two Regions.
-We have to explicitly specify the additional provider name(aws.west) otherwise the default provider will be refered.
+We have to explicitly specify the additional provider name(aws.west) otherwise the default provider will be reffered.

 ```cmd
 # Default AWS provider (us-east-1)